-Name Role Dr. Manfred J. Dirrheimer Chairman (shareholders' representative) M ^e Marc Loesch Deputy chairman (shareholders' representative) Eirvin Knox Member (shareholders' representative) Prof. Dr. Ernst Mohr Member (shareholders' representative)
+Name Role M ^e Marc Loesch Deputy chairman (shareholders' representative) Eirvin Knox Member (shareholders' representative) Prof. Dr. Ernst Mohr Member (shareholders' representative)

 The Supervisory Board may, from its ranks, form advisory and, unless otherwise stipulated by the law and the articles of association, decision-making committees.
-In the 2019 reporting year, the Supervisory Board did not form any committees.
+In the 2020 reporting year, the Supervisory Board did not form any committees.